Why is creative content so important for your mobile acquisition campaigns?

 At Addict Mobile we rely on 3 key success factors to find the creative content that performs the best:

-1. innovative manpower with a team of 10+ experienced graphic designers capable of quickly creating a huge amount of new concepts that convert
+1. Innovative manpower with a team of 10+ experienced graphic designers capable of quickly creating a huge amount of new concepts that convert

-1. an in-house tool that can be used to create concept variations in all formats, including video, in record time.
+1. An in-house tool that can be used to create concept variations in all formats, including video, in record time.

-1. large scale A/B testing to find the next top creative content!
+1. Large scale A/B testing to find the next top creative content!

 For the Idle Bubbles Cannon campaign, we produced over 700 pieces of static and video content in 1 day (color tests, messages, formats)